“Far West and Adam-ondi-Ahman,” Revelations in Context (2016)

 While the natural abundance of the land in Daviess County provided for the temporal needs of the gathering Saints, revelation also directed the Saints to a place of great spiritual significance.
 As Joseph, Sidney, and George W. Robinson searched for a location to establish a settlement community near the Grand River, they came to a prominent knoll called Spring Hill.
 On this trip, Joseph received the revelation known today as Doctrine and Covenants 116, which identified the region as Adam-ondi-Ahman, “because said he it is the place where Adam shall come to visit his people, or the Ancient of days shall sit, as spoken of by Daniel the Prophet.”9

 The Saints knew of Adam-ondi-Ahman from previous revelations to Joseph Smith, which were published several years earlier in the 1835 edition of the Doctrine and Covenants.
 In what is now Doctrine and Covenants 107, the Lord explained that during Adam’s final years, he called his righteous posterity to “the valley of Adam-ondi-Ahman,” where he “bestowed upon them his lasting blessing.”
 The revelation further explained that the Lord “appeared unto them” and “administered comfort unto Adam.”
-Being “full of the Holy Ghost,” Adam prophesied concerning his posterity “unto the latest generation.”10 In addition to references in the Doctrine and Covenants, the phrase had become a regular part of Mormon worship services through a hymn composed by William W. Phelps titled “Adam-ondi-Ahman.”11 This hymn was included in the first Latter-day Saint hymnal, compiled by Emma Smith and published in the early months of 1836,12 and the Saints sang this hymn during the Kirtland Temple dedication.13
+Being “full of the Holy Ghost,” Adam prophesied concerning his posterity “unto the latest generation.”10 In addition to references in the Doctrine and Covenants, the phrase had become a regular part of Latter-day Saint worship services through a hymn composed by William W. Phelps titled “Adam-ondi-Ahman.”11 This hymn was included in the first Latter-day Saint hymnal, compiled by Emma Smith and published in the early months of 1836,12 and the Saints sang this hymn during the Kirtland Temple dedication.13

 The new revelation concerning Adam-ondi-Ahman suggested a significant role for Adam in the events preceding the Lord’s Second Coming.
 Elaborating on Daniel’s vision of the Ancient of Days (see Daniel 7:9, 13–14), Joseph Smith later explained that “all that have had the Keys must Stand before him [Adam] in this grand Council. … The Son of Man [Christ] Stands before him & there is given him glory & dominion.—Adam delivers up his stewardship to Christ, that which was delivered to him as holding the Keys of the Universe, but retains his standing as head of the human family.”14